Miles Davis, Vol. 3

-Miles Davis, Vol. 3 (BLP 5040) is the sixth studio album by musician Miles Davis.
-It was released in 1954, as a 10 inch LP album.
-It consists of the third and last of three sessions recorded for Blue Note Records.
-Several years later, Davis would once again record at Blue Note, but as a sideman on Cannonball Adderley's Somethin' Else (BLP 1595).
+Miles Davis, Vol. 3 (BLP 5040) is the sixth 10" studio album by musician Miles Davis, recorded on March 6, 1954, and released by Blue Note later that year, the third and last of his three ten-inches published for the label.
+Davis would once again record at Blue Note, but as a sideman on Cannonball Adderley's Somethin' Else (BLP 1595), several years later.